aknavj/aknavj.github.io/_posts/2026-02-28-Implementing-Path-tracer-in-CUDA-for-Doom-3.md

 ## Introduction

-This article presents the design and implementation of a GPU-accelerated path tracer integrated into **id Software**'s *Doom 3* engine via the [dhewm3](https://dhewm3.org/) source port.
-The renderer intercepts dhewm3's draw call pipeline at the backend level, extracts scene geometry and lighting data, constructs a bounding volume hierarchy on the GPU, and evaluates physically based light transport — all within the constraints of a twenty-year-old game engine that was never designed for it.
+What follows is a writeup of a GPU-accelerated path tracer I built inside **id Software**'s *Doom 3*, using the [dhewm3](https://dhewm3.org/) source port as a base.
+It intercepts dhewm3's draw call pipeline at the backend, extracts scene geometry and lighting data, builds a bounding volume hierarchy on the GPU, and evaluates physically based light transport — all inside a twenty-year-old engine that was never designed for any of this.

-The motivation is personal.
 I first played *Doom 3* on an AMD Duron 700 MHz with a Radeon 9250 — hardware I still have in the closet.
 The per-pixel lighting, the dynamic shadows, the way a single flashlight beam could make a hallway feel like a place — that rewired what I wanted to do with my life.
 By 2008 I was building primitive engines around the *Doom 3* SDK.
 A year later I hacked together a spherical path tracer following [smallpt](http://www.kevinbeason.com/smallpt/) and [tokaspt](https://github.com/JarkkoPFC/tokaspt).
 The code was ugly.
 It rendered something.
 That was enough.

 The goal was always to combine these two threads — the engine I grew up studying and the rendering technique I'd been circling for years.
 Projects like Schied's [Q2VKPT](https://github.com/cschied/q2vkpt) (2019) demonstrated that real-time path tracing inside a classic id engine was feasible. *Doom 3*'s GPL'd source, explicit lighting model — every light is a placed entity with position, color, radius, and projection parameters, no baked lightmaps — and dhewm3's modern build system made it the ideal target.